Vip Vatican Tours

 Which Sistine Chapel Experience is Right For You?

-We offer two types of Sistine Chapel experiences; one is absolutely private and the other is in a small group, that will not be larger than twenty.
-These Sistine Chapel tours run twice a day, an early morning Vatican tour at 6am and a tour at 3:15pm.
+We offer two types of Sistine Chapel experiences on our VIP Vatican Tours; one is absolutely private and the other is in a small group, that will not be larger than twenty.
+These Sistine Chapel tours run twice a day, one of the early morning VIP Vatican tours at 6am and a tour at 3:15pm.
 Both run for three hours, and are slightly different in tone.

 On the 6am tour, with Sistine Chapel early access, you accompany the keeper of the keys for the Vatican as he turns on the lights.
 Follow him as he says Good Morning Vatican Museums and collects the historic keys.
 Then, let him and our guide take you through the labyrinthian network of corridors that make this impressive museum, home to some of the world’s greatest art.
 The early morning Vatican tour continues onward to a serene Sistine Chapel, as the world outside only really begins to get going.
 Then, enjoy a delicious American style buffet breakfast in the Courtyard of the Pine.

-On the 3pm tour, let our expert local guide take you through the collections of the Vatican Museums.
+On the 3pm version of the VIP Vatican tours, let our expert local guide take you through the collections of the Vatican Museums.
 You will get to see parts of the collection most tourists never get a chance to, including The Cabinet of the Masks, the original Bramante Staircase and the Niccoline Chapel.

 Both offer an incomparable chance to experience the Sistine Chapel without the hubbub of the daily tourists crowds.
 There is nothing like standing among some of the most significant artworks European civilization ever produced, in a Sistine Chapel spared from the normal noise and footfall you find there.
 Nothing could ruin a visit to the Sistine Chapel – not even a tumultuous tourist crowd – but the amount of visitors the chapel receives, especially during the high season, can take the shine off.